 Safety

-Hostels also provide lockers for you to store things, but be sure to bring your own lock or else you’ll have to pay to rent one.
+Hostels also provide lockers for you to store things, but be sure to bring a lock, or else you’ll have to pay to rent one.
 And if you’re too early for check-in, or checking-out before your flight, hostels usually have a storage room for you to keep your luggage until it’s time to check-in or head to the airport.

 Tips for Booking & Staying in Hostels